Final Rider Information

 Quiet roads and established cycle routes are a good chance to get a breather and pick up some speed.

-A Gravel bike with a good range of gears and disc brakes is the ideal machine for this route.
+A Gravel bike with a good range of gears and disc brakes is the ideal machine for this route, or a lightweight MTB.
+E-bikes are not allowed.
 We recommend 38mm or above tyres to give that extra comfort, though a good ‘cross’ tyre would suffice.
 MTB style clipless pedals and shoes are a must (definitely not road shoes and pedals!) as the section of hike a bike is short but quite steep – it is worth it for the view and the amazing descent!

-Rider Briefing will take place at registration.
+Rider Briefing will only be via email prior to the event any last minute updates will take place at registration.
 There will be no announcements in the morning as we will need to respect local residents with our early start!

-Finish – The finish at Druridge Bay will have camping, toilets and shower facilities (all included in entry), along with various catering options to buy.
-This will be available to supporters too (Friends and Family entry) and there is plenty of parking, and hard standing for vans/campers.
-If you prefer not to camp, there are accommodation options nearby.
+Finish – The finish at Druridge Bay Country Park we will have camping, toilets and shower facilities (all included in entry for riders), along with various catering options to buy.
+This will be available to supporters too (Supporter’s ticket Adult and Children) and there is plenty of parking.

-Druridge Bay is a great place for riders to relax and for family and friends to spend the day.
-There are miles of sandy beaches, woodland walks, parkland to explore and a lake.
+Druridge Bay is a great place for riders to relax and for family and friends to spend the day or the weekend.
+There are miles of sandy beaches, woodland walks, parklands to explore and a lake.
 We expect many riders to take the chance to relax into Sunday and enjoy their achievement.

-We hope everyone will be able to stay and celebrate their achievement at the Salsa ‘Brunch on the Beach’ from 10.30am on Sunday – included in the entry.
+We hope everyone will be able to stay and celebrate their achievement at the Salsa ‘Brunch Party’ from 09.30am on Sunday – included in the entry.

-Due to the nature of the event ALL riders MUST carry the following items in addition to their riding kit (with the exception of the waterproof).
+Due to the nature of the event ALL riders MUST carry the following items in addition to their riding kit (with the exception of the waterproof if being worn).
 These may be checked at any point on the route.
 Any rider who does not have this will not be allowed to ride.

 - Survival Blanket/bivi bag